Evernight/beancount-importers/README.md

 This repository contains a few simple importers for [Beancount](https://github.com/beancount/beancount), in particular for Wise, Monzo and Revolut banks.

+The easiest way to use these is via https://github.com/Evernight/lazy-beancount.
+Alternatively you can also follow setup below for standalone configuration.

 ## Setup
 In your local Python installation (or virtual environment / conda):